nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ---
 ### `addi` : Adding an interview to an applicant

-Adds a new interview to an applicant
+Adds a new interview to an applicant.

 Format: `addi INDEX t/TYPE`